sdl1/antichess/README.md

 ## TODO

-* en passant is not currently implemented.
+* En passant is not currently implemented.
+* Some bugs exist related to promotion moves.